lalliere/Eat-Da-Burger-App/README.md

 ## Project Description
 ### Hungry??

-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+### Like Burgers??

+Eat-Da-Burger! is a wish list of burgers that the user would like to eat.
+The application allows the user to input a name of a burger that they wish to devour and add it to their list!
+Once they have eaten their dream burger, they can move it to the list of "Burger Battles Won" by clicking the EAT button next to the burger's name.
+At any time, the user can remove burgers from either list by clicking the trashcan next to the burger's name.

-Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- <i>waiting to be devoured.</i>
+Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- <i>Waiting to be Devoured.</i>

 Each burger in the waiting area also has a "Devour it!" button.
-When the user clicks it, the burger will move to the right side of the page -- <i>list of Burger Battles won.</i>
+When the user clicks it, the burger will move to the right side of the page -- list of <i>Burger Battles Won!</i>

 ## Built With
 * Node.js